Personal Property Management for Federal Agencies

 Work with an Area Property Officer (APO)

-Federal agencies contact the GSA Area Property Officer in the region where the personal property is located.
-The APO assists in transferring or donating personal property.
+To order, federal agencies should contact the GSA Area Property Officer in the region where the personal property is located.
+The APO helps transfer or donate personal property.

 Once the APO has allocated the personal property, GSAXcess® will generate an email with a transfer order to the acquiring agency's approving official notifying him/her to go into GSAXcess® and approve the property.
 Manual transfer orders will be sent by the APO to the acquiring agency for signature.
 The acquiring agency official signs and returns the transfer order to APO for GSA approval.

 The APO will electronically approve the SF 122 after the acquiring agency's approving official approves the transfer.
 The system will then email a copy of the approval to the holding agency and the acquiring agency.

 The acquiring agency must contact the disposing agency to arrange pickup.
 Pickup must occur within 15 calendar days from the date of allocation (21 days from date of allocation for DoD excess).
 The agency is responsible for requesting additional removal time if required.

 Note: The acquiring agency is responsible for any packing, shipping, or transportation costs.